Home > Index > D

 Doubles Wild

 Abstract for up to four in which players attempt to make as many three-in-a-rows as possible.
 Luck of the dice, which control where pieces may be placed, seems to play an inordinately large role, at least for serious players.
-[Enginuity Games] A

 Down Under

 Günter Cornett tile placement game, a re-working of his original Schlangennest ("Nest of Snakes").
 The original had trouble making its way in the world after an unbelievable accident: the release at the same time of Blatz' Die Schlangen von Delhi, a game of similar type and theme.
 Now the theme has been transported to the exploration of Australia, complete with aboriginal-style art by Ro Sato.
 New subsystems have been added as well with various icons (the kangaroo, emu, platypus, rabbit and dingo) appearing on the tiles.
 Players want to collect sets of the first three on their single, long route, but avoid the rabbits, unless they can manage to also get a dog on the route.
 The trouble with achieving all of these goals is that the icons never appear on the main path by which the player is permitted to lay tiles, but on the secondary, neutral path, also found on each tile.
 This means that the player must somehow curve his path back to reach these, and do so before opponents.
 Meanwhile, one can try to litter rabbits along the way for opponents.
 But that's not all.
 There is also the game of making as long a route as possible, the need to make use of both straights and curves and avoiding running out of space.
 A clever rule is that while the size of the "board" is fixed, its location is not, so players have large effects by adding to length or width.
 For some, the reaction to this game will be that it's all too simple.
 For others, it will seem too complex.
 Both are wrong.
 What's true is that while there are few rules and they are easy to learn, playing well is complex and hard to achieve.
 The inventor has said that he could write an entire book on the topic and of that I've little doubt (maybe he should).
 So far I can advise only a little bit.
 Curving back on one's own path is very important, but it's also important to use up the straight paths, so it appears best to first travel away a tile or two before returning to cross back over one's path.
 I believe this game appeals most to those who go in for the shortness and elegance of the pure abstract, but the beautiful X-ray style artwork which shows not only the outer form, but also the inner, and the large tiles will help to entice others as well.
 The small package is a welcome relief to the game shelf too.
+[Frequently Played]

 Strategy: High; Theme: Low; Tactics: High; Evaluation: Low; Personal Rating: 7

 Cleverly, the reverse of the tiles is used for an entirely separate game, Sturt's Stony Desert.
 Match that, Carcassonne!
 The topic now is one Charles Sturt.
 In the early days of the British experience in Australia they first found the land's outlines by sea, leaving the more difficult inland exploration for later.
 In fact the terrain looked so forbidding that they could only hope that within lay a large lake to permit easier traversal.
 The result must have been a curious spectacle: an expedtion setting out for the desert carrying a large boat.
 In the game both of the players are trying to complete an expedition, at right angles to one another.
 The match is played in two halves.
 First only tiles with relatively simple curves are played, without the need to preserve path continuity by the way, except insofar as one wants to do so.
 Then, if no one has yet won, the second half begins when the area is completely tiled.
 Now the more elaborate tiles – curves on three corners – are placed as a second layer above the existing.
 Here it's advisable to try for a sort of fork so that even if one path is blocked, the other remains viable.
 Despite the cute story, theme is not really in evidence here, but this should appeal to fans of pure abstracts like Twixt.
-Ultimately it probably has more to think aobut than the title game, actually.
+Ultimately it probably has more to think about than the title game, actually.

 Strategy: Medium; Theme: Low; Tactics: High; Evaluation: Low; Personal Rating: 5